 Some argue that we can pray only to Christ.
 But "pray" is simply an English word that means "to ask".
 An English lawyer might well say, "I pray the court that this evidence be admitted."
 Prayer is not simply something directed to God.
-"To pray" simply means "to ask."
+Prayer is something we must do towards each other as well - we must establish human relationships.
 There is nothing wrong with asking, that is, praying to, another human being.
 Indeed, as even the King James Bible points out, Christ prayed to Peter:

 Luke 5:3 And he entered into one of the ships, which was Simon's, and prayed him that he would thrust out a little from the land.
 And he sat down, and taught the people out of the ship.

 God wasn't the only one who prayed to Peter:

 Acts 16:9 And a vision appeared to Paul in the night; There stood a man of Macedonia, and prayed him, saying, Come over into Macedonia, and help us.

 Acts 23:18 So he took him, and brought him to the chief captain, and said, Paul the prisoner called me unto him, and prayed me to bring this young man unto thee, who hath something to say unto thee.